-The Governing Body of St. Bartholomew's Voluntary Aided Church of England School is the Admissions Authority for the school and they intend to admit up to 30 pupils to the Reception Year Group in September 2014.
-This arrangement follows consultation between the Governing Body, the Local Authority, and all other schools in the area and all other Admission Authorities in the area.
+The Governing Body of St. Bartholomew's Voluntary Aided Church of England School is the Admissions Authority for the school and they intend to admit up to 30 pupils to the Reception Year Group in September 2015.
+This arrangement follows consultation between the Governing Body, the Local Authority, Diocese, all other schools in the area and all other Admission Authorities in the area.

-The school is open to receive applications for admissions from parents of all children.
-We must give highest priority to Looked after children in the care of a local authority or children that were previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order (see definitions) and those with a Statement of Special Educational Needs that names St. Bartholomew's C of E Primary School.
+The school is open to receive applications for admissions from parents and carers of all children.
+We must give highest priority to Children in Public Care and those with a Statement of Special Educational Needs who name St. Bartholomew's C of E Primary School as a preference.

-In the event of the number of applications exceeding the number of places available priority will be given to applications in the order of priority indicated below.
+In the event of the number of applications exceeding the number of places available, priority will be given to applications in the order of priority indicated below: